 The Annals of Emergency Medicine commentary is based on a CDC Morbidity and Mortality Weekly Report titled, Corneal Infections Associated with Sleeping in Contact Lenses - Six Cases, United States, 2016-2018.
 The original authors are Jennifer R. Cope, MD, Nuadum Muriel Konne, MPH, Deborah S. Jacobs, MD, Deepinder K. Dhaliwal, MD, Michelle K. Rhee, MD, Jia Yin, MD, PhD, Thomas L. Steinemann, MD.

-In one case, a man evaluated for eye redness and blurry vision reported sleeping in contact lenses 3-4 nights per week and swimming with them.
+In one case, a man evaluated for eye redness and blurry vision reported sleeping in contact lenses three to four nights per week and swimming with them.
 He was treated for bacterial and fungal microbial keratitis.

 Another instance outlines an adolescent girl who slept in lenses purchased without a prescription at a chain drug store.
 She developed a corneal ulcer that resulted in scarring.